an-slua-sidhe/Elite-Gourmet/README.md

 ### **Restaurants Used**

-- Specific restaurant images were sourced from their respective sites.
+- Specific restaurant images and all restaurant information was sourced from the respective sites.

     1. The Ichigo Ichie image can be found [here](To be added).